meghanharrington/meghanharrington.github.io/index.md

 # Who talks about it ?
 As it is a societal topic, lots of different persons talk about it.
 Let's see what **politicians** say about it.
-First, let see the distribution of politicians (senators+ congress-man/woman) in each state.
+First, let see the distribution of senators in each state.

 ![Alt text](distrib_pol.png?raw=true "Title")